ankrutik/notes/aws/solutions_arch_cert/notes.md

 - deploy, update, roll back
 - integration with VPC, security groups, EBS volumes, ELB
 - CloudTrail and CloudWatch
-- Amazon ECS enables you to inject sensitive data into your containers by storing your sensitive data in either AWS Secrets Manager secrets or AWS Systems Manager Parameter Store parameters and then referencing them in your container definition.
+- Amazon ECS enables you to **inject sensitive data** into your containers by storing your sensitive data in either **AWS Secrets Manager Secrets** or **AWS Systems Manager Parameter Store** parameters and then referencing them in your container definition.
-- Amazon ECS doesn't support resource-based policies.
-An example of a resource-based policy is the S3 bucket policy.
-An ECS task assumes an execution role (IAM role) to be able to call other AWS services like AWS Secrets Manager on your behalf.
+- Amazon ECS **doesn't support resource-based policies.** An example of a resource-based policy is the S3 bucket policy.
+An ECS task **assumes an execution role (IAM role)** to be able to call other AWS services like AWS Secrets Manager on your behalf.

 ### Terminology